nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <p align = "center"><i><b>Figure 6: Interactions between components for the command filter -continue by\start limit\10 -cs -cg</b></i></p>

-In **Figure 6** above, the flow of the program is as follow:
+In **Figure 6** above, the flow of the program after it enters the filter process is as follows:
-1. After getting the `filter words` command, the `CommandExecutor` calls `executeFilterCommand` in `FilterExecutor` class.
+1. The `CommandExecutor` calls `FilterExecutor.executeFilterCommand()`.
-1. In the method `executeFilterCommand`, the method `getTypeOfFilter` of `FilterType` class is called to get the filter mode, which is `START`.
+1. In the method `executeFilterCommand`, `FilterType.getTypeOfFilter()` is called to get the filter mode, which is `START`.
-1. Then, `FilterCommandSlicer`'s methods `isNewFilter`, `getWordPrintLimitFromFilterCommand`, `getTargetedStringTags` is called to check whether the program should continue on the last filter list and to get print limit as well as the strings used for filtering.
+1. Then, `FilterCommandSlicer.isNewFilter()`, `FilterCommandSlicer.getWordPrintLimitFromFilterCommand()`, `FilterCommandSlicer.getTargetedStringTags()` is called to check whether the program should continue on the last filter list and to get print limit as well as the strings used for filtering.
-    1. The returned result of `isNewFilter` method is `true`.
+    1. The returned result of `FilterCommandSlicer.isNewFilter()` is `true`.
-    1. The returned result of `getWordPrintLimitFromFilterCommand` method is an integer `10`.
+    1. The returned result of `FilterCommandSlicer.getWordPrintLimitFromFilterCommand()` is an integer `10`.
-    1. The returned result of `getTargetedStringTags` method is the array `["cs", "cg"]`
+    1. The returned result of `FilterCommandSlicer.getTargetedStringTags()` is the array `["cs", "cg"]`
-1. The method `filterByStartString` in `WordsFilter` class in called to execute the main filter process.
+1. Since the filter type is `START`, the method `WordsFilter.filterByStartString()` class is called to execute the main filter process.
-1. Filter list is printed by `printFilterList` method in `FilterList` class.
+1. Filter list is printed by calling `FilterList.printFilterList()`.
-1. The filter process ends.
+1. The filter process terminates.

 ### Bunny class family
 ![UML Bunny class diagram](graphics/diagrams/Class_diagram_bunny.png)